passagemath/passagemath-cell-server/README.md

-This is SageMathCell - a Sage computation web service.
+This is passagemath-cell-server - a Sage computation web service.

-Our mailing list is https://groups.google.com/forum/#!forum/sage-cell
+It is a fork of SageMathCell, which has a mailing list at https://groups.google.com/forum/#!forum/sage-cell

 # Security Warning